 Mount Holly Springs in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 6.788′ N, 77° 11.232′ W. Marker is in Mount Holly Springs, Pennsylvania, in Cumberland County.
-Marker is at the intersection of South Baltimore Avenue (Pennsylvania Route 34) and Hill Street, on the right when traveling north on South Baltimore Avenue.
-Located in front of the Holly Inn.
+40° 7.452′ N, 77° 11.662′ W. Marker is in Mount Holly Springs, Pennsylvania, in Cumberland County.
+Marker is next to the flag pole, on the raised mound in the eastern part of Mount Holly Springs Cemetery.
 Touch for map.
-Marker is at or near this postal address: 31 S Baltimore Ave, Mount Holly Springs PA 17065, United States of America.
+Marker is in this post office area: Mount Holly Springs PA 17065, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on February 27, 2022.
-It was originally submitted on July 17, 2014, by Larry Gertner of New York, New York.
-This page has been viewed 590 times since then and 14 times this year.
-Photo 1. submitted on July 17, 2014, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.
+This page was last revised on July 16, 2018.
+It was originally submitted on July 16, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 152 times since then and 47 times this year.
+Photos: 1, 2. submitted on July 16, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.